WHAT TO SEE IN DA NANG, VIETNAM?

 Da Nang offer a relaxing break from the other busy cities of Hanoi and Ho Chi Minh City.
 There people are much more relaxed, there is almost no traffic on the road, and the beaches are stunning!

-Hence, we highly recommend to add a stop in Da Nang if you are visiting Vietnam.
+Hence, we highly recommend adding a stop in Da Nang if you are visiting Vietnam.
 Besides it is located near Hoi An, our ultimate favorite town in Vietnam!

 For more posts about Vietnam, click here.